mevdschee/copy_influxdb_data/README.md

 # Copy InfluxDB data

-When an incident has happened, or a specific test has been run on an infrastructure and you want to mark the time segment for further investogation, you can use this script.
+When an incident has happened, or a specific test has been run on an infrastructure and your system is monitored using Collectd/InfluxDB/Grafana, you may want to mark the time segment for further investigation (to avoid automatic removal due to retention rules).
+This script allows you to do this.

 It creates a new database with an infinite rentention and copies in all metrics from a specific time range.